w3f/w3f-education/docs/Substrate/section2/substrate-pallets.md

 ## Our Pallet: pallet_connect

-The pallet you will help build and modify is called `pallet_connect`.
-It is a basis for a simple, Sybil-resistant social network, showing several vital functionalities and practices for building pallets using FRAME.
+As a part of this course, the pallet you will build and modify is called `pallet_connect`.
+It is a basis for a simple, Sybil-resistant social network, demonstrating several vital functionalities and practices for building pallets using FRAME.

 Below you may find a list of the exact features this pallet provides: